How To Buy Land In Japan: What To Know To Build Your Home

 • Future development: Investigate if any planned developments, such as train lines or commercial centers, could affect property value.

-Additionally, under the Foreign Exchange and Foreign Trade Act (FEFTA), foreigners can not purchase land that is designated as “forest” or “agricultural” without permission.
+Additionally, under the Foreign Exchange and Foreign Trade Act (FEFTA), foreigners cannot purchase land designated as “forest” or “agricultural” without permission.

 Step 2: Understand Japanese land categories